DobrinGanev/orbit-db/API.md

 # orbit-db API documentation

 OrbitDB provides various types of databases for different data models:
-- [kvstore](#kvstorename) is a key-value database just like your favourite key-value database.
-- [eventlog](#eventlogname) is an append-only log with traversable history.
+- [log](#lognameaddress) is an append-only log with traversable history.
 Useful for *"latest N"* use cases or as a message queue.
 - [feed](#feedname) is a log with traversable history.
 Entries can be added and removed.
 Useful for *"shopping cart" type of use cases, or for example as a feed of blog posts or "tweets".
+- [keyvalue](#keyvaluenameaddress) is a key-value database just like your favourite key-value database.
+- [docs](##docsnameaddress-options) is a document database to which documents can be stored and indexed by a specified key.
+Useful for example building search indices or version controlling documents and data.
 - [counter](#countername) for counting.
 Useful for example counting events separate from log/feed data.
-- [docstore](##docstorename-options) is a document database to which documents can be stored and indexed by a specified key.
-Useful for example building search indices or version controlling documents and data.

 Which database to use depends on your use case and data model.

-## Getting Started
+## Usage

+### Using as a module

-Install `orbit-db` and [ipfs](https://www.npmjs.com/package/ipfs) from npm:
+Install [orbit-db]((https://www.npmjs.com/package/orbit-db)) and [ipfs](https://www.npmjs.com/package/ipfs) from npm:

 ```
 npm install orbit-db ipfs